jasondbaker/aesproject/README.md

 ## Installation

 The application may be installed on any environment supported by Node.js.
 Both node and the node package manager (npm) must be installed before building this application.
+The installation process is really easy and should take less than 10 minutes (even less if you already have Node installed on your machine).

-The installation process has 4 steps:
+The installation process has 3 steps:

   1. Install node on your system (if not already installed)
   2. Clone the project repository to your system
-  3. Install project node packages
+  3. Install required node packages into the project
-  4. Install project web application libraries

 The easiest way to install node on your platform is via one of the packages at: [https://nodejs.org/en/download/](https://nodejs.org/en/download/)

 If you are on a Mac and use homebrew, you can install node by typing `brew install node`.

+Once node is installed on your machine, install the Grunt task runner CLI using the command `npm install -g grunt-cli`.
+This installs the grunt command globally on your system so that you can run it from any directory.
+Grunt automates all of the tasks associated with setting up and running the application.

-Once node is installed on your machine, clone the application by typing `git clone https://github.com/jasondbaker/aesproject.git` in an appropriate directory location (i.e., ~/software/).
+Next, clone the AES Funtastic application by typing `git clone https://github.com/jasondbaker/aesproject.git` in an appropriate directory location on your machine (i.e., ~/project/).
+Cloning the project will create a new subdirectory called `aesproject` within your current working directory.

-Go to the root of the newly cloned directory (`cd aesproject`) and install the required packages by typing `npm install`.
+Go to the root of the newly cloned directory (`cd aesproject`) and install the required node packages by typing `npm install`.
 It may take a few minutes to download and install the packages.
 Note, some warning messages may appear during the package installation.

-Finally, install the web application javascript libraries using the Bower package manager by typing `bower install`.

 ## Running